 Activity Evidence that supports this approach Challenge number(s) addressed Attendance Monitoring: Continue with improved rigorous attendance monitoring specifically focusing on Persistent Absence.
-Utilising heads of year and Deputy heads of year, Child Protection Officer and Family Support Worker to ensure families are aware of the importance of attending school.
-Key DFE - Supporting the attainment for disadvantage students research said "More successful schools set up rapid response systems to address poor attendance.
+Utilising heads of year and Deputy heads of year, Child Protection Officer and Family Support Worker to ensure families are aware of the importance of attending school and supporting accordingly.
+Key action points for 2024-25 include: Rigorous follow up of non-attendance, including telephone calls, home visits, letters, face to face attendance clinics in school (or the home) and potential of FPN.
+DFE - Supporting the attainment for disadvantage students research said "More successful schools set up rapid response systems to address poor attendance.
 This includes staff contacting home immediately a pupil fails to arrive on time.
 If the problem persists, staff work with families to address any barriers they face in getting their children to school."
-1, 2, 3, 4
+1, 2, 3, 4, 5, 6